Illumination Studios Paris: Mac Guff era (2011–2021)

 Following their work with Illumination on Despicable Me (2010) and its associated short films, Universal purchased the animation arm of Mac Guff, aptly renaming it Illumination Mac Guff.
 The first film produced by the new studio was The Lorax (2012).
 All subsequent films by Illumination have had most of their animation work outsourced to the studio, as it benefits from French subsidies.

 Studios Paris era (2021–present)

-With the release of Sing 2 in December 2021, the studio was renamed to Illumination Studios Paris.
+With the release of Sing 2 in December 2021, the studio was renamed Illumination Studios Paris.